-Healthy homemade Twix bars that can be put together with just 4-ingredients, and without baking.
-The cookie layer is almond flour shortbread, the creamy layer is chocolate fudge, and it's all coated in melted dark chocolate shell.
+Healthy Twix bars that can be put together with just a few ingredients, and without baking.
+My version is a bit different with the cookie layer is an easy creamy shortbread, the caramel layer is a healthy fudge, and all coated in melted dark chocolate shell.
 High in protein, mood-boosting magnesium, immunity-strong antioxidants and fiber.
 A healthy copycat version of a popular candy bar!

 This is in sharp contrast to the processed commercial candy which is full of unpronounceable ingredients that are not dairy free or vegan or refined sugar free or remotely good for you.